mtdol/.vim/readme.txt

 in addition to the plain "::" to mark a particular passage and "/:1" to mark its end /:4
 Lists::4
-* '-' and '*' are used to make list elements who have colored syntax.
+* '-', '*', and '~' are used to make elements that have colored syntax.
-    - Place these at the start of a line or after whitespace on a line Any expression made by these contstructs will continue forever until:
+    1. Place these at the start of a line or after whitespace on a line
-        1. An Empty Line is reached
+    2. Any expression made by these contstructs will continue until the end of the line
-        2. Another construct is reached
+    3. The expression can be nullified by placing anything before it on the line ~ Ex:
-        3. A particular terminator is reached
+            /~ will not highlight
-            * The symbol that was used to start the list is used as the terminator
+    4. The idiomatic way to continue a highlighted line is to double the symbol ~ Ex:
-            * The terminator must not be followed by whitespace, only a newline
+            - This is a line of text that will end up being too long -- and will have to be continued on the next line.

-* Lists can also be made with '\d*.+\s' and '\d+:+\s', ie. an optional (in the first case) number followed by either arbitrarily many '.' or ':' followed by a space character
+* Lists can be constructed by a number followed by either ** arbitrarily many '.' or ':' followed by a space character ** or just a '.' followed by space
-    - Examples:
+    ~ Ex:
         1. Element 1
         2. Element 2
             1..
 Another element